Free Estate Planning Forms

 What You Need to Know About Living Trusts

-One of the best guides to understanding living trusts is The Living Trust Advisor: Everything You Need to Know About Your Living Trust.
+One of the best guides to understanding living trusts is The Living Trust Advisor by Jeffrey L. Condon.
 The author provides a clear explanation of how living trusts work and addresses the most common concerns people have about transferring property to a living trust.
 For example, if you want to know whether you will still own your house if you make a living trust, this guide provides answers to those types of questions.

-The Living Trust Advisor: Everything You Need to Know About Your Living Trust covers other key issues involved in making a living trust, such as what happens after the death of a spouse when a living trust is involved, including when a surviving spouse remarries.
+The Living Trust Advisor by Jeffrey L. Condon covers other key issues involved in making a living trust, such as what happens after the death of a spouse when a living trust is involved, including when a surviving spouse remarries.
 It also covers important estate planning issues such as leaving inheritances to your children in unequal shares, maintaining control over property after your death, and changing your living trust.
-If you have questions about making a living trust, The Living Trust Advisor: Everything You Need to Know About Your Living Trust is a practical guide with the information you need.
+If you have questions about making a living trust, The Living Trust Advisor is a practical guide with the information you need.